martasframos/Data-Projects/README.md

 **1- Model-Agnostic:** Permutation importance can be applied to any model (not just tree-based models like Random Forest), making it more versatile.

 **2- Captures Interactions:** Unlike the built-in feature importance in Random Forest, permutation importance can capture complex interactions between features by measuring how sensitive the model is to changes in each feature.
-It is a measure of how much the performance of the model (in this case the AUC) descrease when a feature is randomly shuffled.
+It is a measure of how much the performance of the model (in this case the AUC) decrease when a feature is randomly shuffled.
 This means that permutation importance scores show the change in accuracy.

 **3- Considers Overfitting:** Random Forest feature importance can sometimes be biased towards high cardinality features (those with many unique values), while permutation importance is less prone to such biases because it’s directly tied to the model’s performance.